engineyard/user_impersonate/README.md

 ## Example usage

+When logged in as a Staff user, navigate to the `/impersonate` section that is mounted with this Rails engine:

 <img src="https://img.skitch.com/20120916-exjmwkufj16kijjdsaf2dpn6tk.png" alt="navigate to impersonation section somehow" />

+Search for a user and impersonate them:

 <img src="https://img.skitch.com/20120916-b1exb1penw4cdt41c45gxrphbr.png" alt="Impersonate a user" />

+When you are impersonating a user you see what they see, with a header section above:

 <img src="https://img.skitch.com/20120916-xq5q5gfyfm14ibkqf9e36hb3yp.png" alt="Impersonating a user" />